Last Updated on by Indian Holiday

 What to Expect During the Celebrations?

-Holi Safety Information
+Holi Safety Tips

 Holi marks a great day of joy and elation.
 However, one needs to observe certain precautions to enjoy the festival fully.

 - Before you move out to play, make sure to smear your body well with coconut or sunflower oil.
-This not only prevents harmful effects of colors on your skin but also counters the skin from absorbing the same.
+This not only prevents the harmful effects of colors on your skin but also counters the skin from absorbing the same.

 - Play Holi in a safe environment and avoid playing it on terraces and roofs without boundary/walls.
 Often in the moment of playing we forget our position which might lead to fall off.